bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 <img src="03-logistic-regression_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-Note that, by eye, the fit appears to be a little better than for the linear regression model ... maybe!
-We can quantify the accuracy of the models by looking at the root-mean-square error (RMSE) on hold-out data, defined as:
+Note that, by eye, the fit appears to be a little better than for the linear regression model.
+Well, maybe!
+We can quantify the accuracy of the models by looking at the root-mean-square error (RMSE) on hold-out data (cross validation), defined as:

 $\mbox{RMSE} = \sqrt{\sum_{i=1}^n (\hat{y_i}-y_i)^2/n}$

-where $\hat{y_i}$ is the predicted value and $y_i$ the observed value of the $i$th datapoint.
+where $\hat{y_i}$ is the predicted value and $y_i$ the observed value of the $i$th (held out) datapoint.
 In previous sections we explicitly specified a set of training data and hold-out data (test data).
 If we do not specify this in {caret}, the data is split by default values.

 Exercise 3.4.
 What happens if we fit a much higher order polynomial?
 Try fitting a polynomial with degree = 20 and plotting the result.
-The fit *appears* to match much more closely to the observed data.
+As we increase the model complexity the fit *appears* to match much more closely to the observed data.
 However, intuitively we feel this is wrong.
-Whilst it may be possible that the data was generated by a polynomial, it's far more likely that we are overfitting the data.
+Whilst it may be possible that the data was generated by such complex polynomials, it's far more likely that we are overfitting the data.
 We can evaluate how good the model *really* is by holding some data back and looking at the RMSE from bootstrapped samples.
+Try splitting the data into training and test datasets, and fitting polynomials of increasing complexity.
+Plot the RMSE on the training and the test datasets as a function of degree.
 How does the RMSE compare?
 Which model seems to be best?

 ### Distributions of fits

-In the previous section we explored fitting polynomials to data.
+In the previous section we explored fitting a polynomial function to the data.
 Recall that we can fit a $4$th order polynomial to the control datasets as follows:

 ```r